The Gaussian Wave Packet Transform via Quadrature Rules: Numerical Results

 \subsection{Example 1}

 We consider the wave packet

 on $\Lambda_x=[-8,8]$.
 Note that this choice of $\Lambda_x$ corresponds to $L_q=8$.

-The plots in Figure~\ref{fig1_psi_basis} show the wave packet $\psi_0$ together with four basis functions around the center $q_0=0$ (gray) and the summation curve (blue) for $\gamma=2$ (left) and $\gamma=8$ (right).
+The plots in Figure~\ref{fig:figure2} show the wave packet $\psi_0$ together with four basis functions around the center $q_0=0$ (gray) and the summation curve (blue) for $\gamma=2i$ (left) and $\gamma=8i$ (right).
 In both plots, the summation curve is built on a uniform grid with $M=32$ grid points, which gives a spacing of $\Delta q=0.5$ for the basis functions.

 In particular, smaller values of $\gamma$ yield that the spread (and thus also the overlap) of the basis functions increases as $\gamma$ decreases, which yields better approximations of the summation curve.
-This can also be observed in the plots: For the summation curve at the right hand-side we see the typical oscillations as we know them from the cosine function, whereas at the left hand-side no oscillations can be seen and the summation curve approximates the predicted value $1/\Delta q=2$.
+This can also be observed in the plots: For the summation curve at the right-hand side we see the typical oscillations as we know them from the cosine function, whereas at the left-hand side no oscillations can be seen and the summation curve approximates the predicted value $1/\Delta q=2$.
+We would like to recall that our reconstruction formula in \eqref{eq:rec_main} uses the exact summation curve $S(x)$ and the additional approximation $1/S(x)\approx\Delta q$ would result in the similar but different reconstruction formula \eqref{eq:fbi_gabor2}, which corresponds to the direct discretisation of the phase space integral.

-The plots in Figure~\ref{fig2_ex1} show the reconstruction errors in the supremum norm on $\Lambda_x$ for different combinations of $\gamma$ and $M$.
+The plots in Figure~\ref{fig:figure3} show the reconstruction errors in the supremum norm on $\Lambda_x$ for different combinations of $\gamma$ and $M$.
 For each of the three rows ($\gamma$ is fixed here) we compare $M=16$ (left) and $M=64$ (right) as well as three choices for the truncation parameter in momentum space ($L_p=4\pi,6\pi,8\pi)$.
 For TcM we observe that larger values of $L_p$ yield a worse decay of the error, which is in accordance with our theoretical result in Lemma~\ref{fact:error_midpoint}.
 Moreover, for TcM we see a fast initial decay of the errors, since the midpoint rule achieves spectral accuracy for smooth integrands that vanish at infinity.
-Furthermore, the plots show that for the smallest box (orange) the truncation error is reached after approximately 10 grid points (plateau for $\gamma=8,M=16$).
-A comparison of the two columns in Figure~\ref{fig2_ex1} also shows that the error is only slightly effected by the number of grid points in position space (left: $M=16$, right: $M=64$), which can be explained by the fact that all error constants in Theorem~\ref{fact:final} consist of the independent prefactor $C_{\Gamma_q}>0$, which does not depend on $M$.
+The plots also show, for example, that for the smallest box (yellow) the truncation error is reached at about ten grid points (plateau for $\gamma=8i,M=16$), resulting in a relatively weak approximation to the original wave packet with an error of $\approx10^{-4}$.
+For the plots on the left ($M=16$), we have also added dashed lines indicating the theoretical error constants $C^{(\operatorname{T})}$ of the truncation error for the different box sizes.